nextflow-io/website/src/pages/nfcamp/2019/francesco.md

 ---
-title: Nextflow and the human microbiome: from data to insights
+title: "Nextflow and the human microbiome: from data to insights"
 date: 2019-05-28
 type: col8
 tags: nextflow,nfcamp,2019,workshop